MarianoFfonseca/Lotery/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-For install Npm
+For install npm install --force

-npm cache clean --force
+For install a package npm i xxxx --force
-npm rebuild
-npm install
-npm start

 ## Available Scripts